halgrai1/DATA-690-WANG/Course-Notes.md

 - %who, %who_ls, %whos Display variables defined in interactive namespace, with varying levels of information/ verbosity
 - %xdel variable Delete a variable and attempt to clear any references to the object in the IPython internals

+**Python Language Basics**
+- Python typically have both attributes (other Python objects stored “inside” the object) and methods (functions associated with an object that can have access to the object’s internal data).
+Both of them are accessed via the syntax `obj.attribute_name`
+- Duck typing: Often you may not care about the type of an object but rather only whether it has certain methods or behavior

+**List of Binary Operators**
+- a + b Add a and b
+- a - b Subtract b from a
+- a * b Multiply a by b
+- a / b Divide a by b
+- a // b Floor-divide a by b, dropping any fractional remainder
+- a ** b Raise a to the b power
+- a & b True if both a and b are True; for integers, take the bitwise AND
+- a | b True if either a or b is True; for integers, take the bitwise OR
+- a ^ b For booleans, True if a or b is True, but not both; for integers, take the bitwise EXCLUSIVE-OR
+- a == b True if a equals b
+- a != b True if a is not equal to b
+- a <= b, a < b True if a is less than (less than or equal) to b
+- a > b, a >= b True if a is greater than (greater than or equal) to b
+- a is b True if a and b reference the same Python object
+- a is not b True if a and b reference different Python objects

+**Standard Python Scalar Types**
+- None The Python “null” value (only one instance of the None object exists)
+- str String type; holds Unicode (UTF-8 encoded) strings
+- bytes Raw ASCII bytes (or Unicode encoded as bytes)
+- float Double-precision (64-bit) floating-point number (note there is no separate double type)
+- bool A True or False value
+- int Arbitrary precision signed integer

+**Strings**
+- String objects have a format method that can be used to substitute formatted arguments into the string, producing a new
+string:
+`In [74]: template = '{0:.2f} {1:s} are worth US${2:d}'`
+In this string,
+  -  {0:.2f} means to format the first argument as a floating-point number with two decimal places.
+  -  {1:s} means to format the second argument as a string.
+  - {2:d} means to format the third argument as an exact integer.
+- To substitute arguments for these format parameters, we pass a sequence of arguments to the format method:
+  - `In [75]: template.format(4.5560, 'Argentine Pesos', 1)`
+  - `Out[75]: '4.56 Argentine Pesos are worth US$1'`

+  **Date and Time Format Specificatins**
+- %Y Four-digit year
+- %y Two-digit year
+- %m Two-digit month [01, 12]
+- %d Two-digit day [01, 31]
+- %H Hour (24-hour clock) [00, 23]
+- %I Hour (12-hour clock) [01, 12]
+- %M Two-digit minute [00, 59]
+- %S Second [00, 61] (seconds 60, 61 account for leap seconds)
+- %w Weekday as integer [0 (Sunday), 6]
+- %U Week number of the year [00, 53]; Sunday is considered the first day of the week, and days before the first Sunday of the year are “week 0”
+- %W Week number of the year [00, 53]; Monday is considered the first day of the week, and days before the first Monday of the year are “week 0”
+- %z UTC time zone offset as +HHMM or -HHMM; empty if time zone naive
+- %F Shortcut for %Y-%m-%d (e.g., 2012-4-18)
+- %D Shortcut for %m/%d/%y (e.g., 04/18/12)

 ## Week2